Modular interpretation of a non-reductive Chow quotient: Isomorphism onto the normalization

 Indeed, by separatedness it suffices to check commutativity on the open stratum in $T_{1,n}$, and it holds there since the projection maps $(\mathbb{P}^1)^n \rightarrow (\mathbb{P}^1)^3$ are $G$-equivariant.
 We can thereby conclude the proof that $\rho$ is an isomorphism once we demonstrate two key facts: (1) the product of $n=3$ forgetful maps on $T_{1,n}$ is an embedding, and (2) the $d=1,n=3$ case of the CGK-to-Chow map is an embedding.

 For the first item, we note that this is equivalent to the following:

 \begin{theorem} For any $n \ge 4$, the product of forgetful maps is an embedding. \end{theorem}

 Indeed, in the isomorphism $T_{1,n} \cong \M_{0,n+1}$ the last marked point on the RHS is the root hyperplane on the LHS so it is ``remembered'' by all the forgetful maps.
+Theorem \ref{thm:forgetful} can be found in the results of \cite{GHvdP}; we outline another approach here.
 The second author and Gillam proved in \cite[Theorem 1.3]{Giansiracusa-Gillam} that the product of all cardinality 4 forgetful maps on $\M_{0,n}$ is an embedding, so the above is a strengthening of this result: to get an embedding, it suffices to use the smaller collection of cardinality 4 forgetful maps which all contain a fixed index.
 To prove this, all we need to do is strengthen the key lemma used in the proof of \cite[Theorem 1.3]{Giansiracusa-Gillam}, namely \cite[Lemma 3.1]{Giansiracusa-Gillam}, and then the proof given in \cite{Giansiracusa-Gillam} carries over unchanged to our current setting and yields Theorem \ref{thm:forgetful}.

 Let us denote the forgetful map $\M_{0,n} \rightarrow \M_{0,I}$ by $s_I$, since it is also known as a stabilization morphism.
 Recall that the boundary divisors of $\M_{0,n}$ are $D_{K,L} \cong \M_{0,|K|+1}\times\M_{0,|L|+1}$ for partitions $[n] = K \sqcup L$ with $|K|,|L| \ge 2$.